-&lt;sup>1Exercises are listed in the order in which they are to be administered.
+Exercises are listed in the order in which they are to be administered.
+It is optional for test subjects to take additional breaths at other times during this exercise.

-- 5. Modified ambient aerosol condensation nuclei counter (CNC) quantitative fit testing protocol for filtering facepiece respirators. - (a) When administering this protocol to test subjects, employers shall comply with the requirements specified in Part I.C.3 of this Appendix (ambient aerosol condensation nuclei counter (CNC) quantitative fit testing protocol), except they shall use the test lt is optional for test subjects to take additional breaths at other times during this exercise.
+5. Modified ambient aerosol condensation nuclei counter (CNC) quantitative fit testing protocol for filtering facepiece respirators.

-exercises described below in paragraph (b) of this protocol instead of the test exercises specified in section I.C.3(a)(6) of this Appendix.
+(a) When administering this protocol to test subjects, employers shall comply with the requirements specified in Part I.C.3 of this Appendix (ambient aerosol condensation nuclei counter (CNC) quantitative fit testing protocol), except they shall use the test exercises described below in paragraph (b) of this protocol instead of the test exercises specified in section I.C.3(a)(6) of this Appendix.